Traditional Butter Pound Cake Loaf

 Unfortunately, I have not tested this for gluten free.
 And the reason for that is because I do not think that this recipe will translate well to gluten free.
 This traditional Butter Pound Cake only has a few ingredients, and those ingredients really matter – gluten being one of the key ingredients.
 I feel like in order to create an equally delicious gluten free pound cake, I’d have to start from scratch on the recipe and there would be too many changes to provide a simple substitution like I do for so many other cakes or cookie recipes.
 I always want to share the best possible gluten free recipes, and if something isn’t possible or isn’t that good, then I don’t offer a substitute.

-Organic Pound Cake
+Traditional Butter Pound Cake Loaf

 Ingredients